Lemon water has been linked to many benefits, including improved skin and digestion. But does the science stack up? Nutritionist Jo Lewin explains.

 Lemon water is simply that; the juice and/or slices of lemon including the peel in water.
 Warm or cold water is up to you.
 You can add other ingredients and flavours such as orange or mint if desired.
 The lemons can be juiced (in advance if convienient) and even stored in ice cube trays for freezing.
 Rolling a lemon between your hands or on a work surface before juicing is said to yield more juice.
 Unwaxed lemons make the ideal choice if you want to use the lemon zest or add lemon slices to water.
 If only waxed lemons are available, gently scrub the peel before use.

 Health benefits of coconut milk

 More tips for eating a healthy diet

-This article was updated on 11th July 2017 by nutritional therapist Kerry Torrens.
+This article was updated on 4 July 2018 by Kerry Torrens.

 Jo Lewin works as a Community Nutritionist and private consultant.
 She is a Registered Nutritionist (Public Health) registered with the UKVRN.
 Visit her website at www.nutrijo.co.uk or follow her on Twitter @nutri_jo.